 Socialism and Collective Agriculture to 1957 | A Great Leap | Dispute with the Soviet Union | Communes and Starvation, 1958-61 | Retrenchment and Mao versus "Capitalist Roaders" | The Cultural Revolution | The Last of Mao Zedong | Reforms under Deng Xiaoping | Dissatisfactions | Tiananmen Square Protests, 1989 | Ten Years after Tiananmen

-About thirty percent of the tillable land was in the hands of a small minority of landlords, and the Communist Party aimed at reducing the individual landlord's share of land to equal that of the common peasants – which would destroy the old gentry-landlords as a class of people and, they hoped, reduce the possibility of counter revolution.
+About thirty percent of the tillable land had been owned by a small minority of landlords, and the Communist Party aimed at making their share of land to equal that of the common peasants – which they saw as destroying the old gentry-landlords as a political and economic class and within a generation or two reduce the possibility of counter revolution.

 By the end of the summer of 1956 nearly ninety percent of China's farmers had joined a collective farm.
 The average collective consisted of around 170 families.
 The family unit remained, each family eating and living together under the same roof.
 And each family was allowed their own small plot of land and to sell the produce from these private plots as they pleased.
 Free enterprise remained, but it had been reduced, and socialism had been advanced.

-Copyright © 1998-2014 by Frank E. Smitha.
+Copyright © 1998-2015 by Frank E. Smitha.
 All rights reserved.